 Can I access multiple suppliers with IDS Connect?

-Yes, IDS Connect enables a seamless connection between your craftsman software and the online stores of various suppliers.
-You can search for products, compare prices and place orders without leaving your software.
+Yes, IDS Connect enables a seamless connection between your tradesman software and the online shops of various suppliers.
+You can search for products, compare prices, and place orders without leaving your software.

 Can I also use IDS Connect to order items directly on site?